Summer Road Trip

 2020-04-21T07:29:06-05:00April 20th, 2020|Public, Weekly Column|

 “After all, we are dealing with a new normal.”
-That’s how I ended my Weekly Column, “Rule #6”, this past weekend, and it rings even truer Monday afternoon following a historic day in the crude oil market.
-I was on [...]
+That’s how I ended my Weekly Column, “Rule #6”, this past weekend, and it rings even truer Monday afternoon following a [...]

 Take a Breath